 The elegant lounge area at The Fish Hotel is the setting for afternoon teas at the luxury bolthole near Broadway.
-Along with traditional tea-time treats, the hotel offers a Gin Afternoon Tea, and if you want to take your four-legged friend along with you, there’s also a Doggy Afternoon Tea on offer.
+Along with traditional tea-time treats, the hotel offers Tipsy Tea with tea infused cocktails, and if you want to take your four-legged friend along with you, there’s also a Doggy Afternoon Tea on offer.

 From scenic alfresco dining spots and Cotswold pub gardens to beauty spots and outdoor attractions, discover 18 places in Gloucestershire...

 Downy ducklings, little lambs and more new arrivals are being born every day as the weather warms up.
 And with outdoor attractions...

 Singing police officers, intensive care nurses and even butchers all feature in our 10 handpicked #GlosHeroes this April 2021...

 There are plenty of practical steps you can take if your child doesn’t get a place at their first choice school this April...

 Whether you’re pitching a tent, rigging up your motorhome or glamping in an eco pod, SoGlos has rounded up 25 of the...